OUT FRONT 24/7

 Transcendence: Edge of the End and Beginning is an afrofuturist vision which draws inspiration

 from the folklore of Janus, the god of ends and beginnings.
 By layering symbols and drawings

 with the technique of cyanotype we constructed a web of kinship that illustrates the human spirit’s physical and sensorial interconnectedness with earth, sky, plants, animals, and planets and its relationship to creation.

 For Those We Have Lost depicts part of an installation created at Wave Hill in the Bronx during a residency right before the mandated shelter-in-place in NYC.

 The installation is an offering to ancestors and the spirit realm.
 Comprised of a series of sculptural pieces made of hypertufa, the piece uses soil and the surrounding landscape to take form.
 Hypertufa is often used in gardening and is a mixture made of cement, vermiculite and peat moss.

 The image, For Those We Have Lost, is a remembrance of those we have lost.
-“We” meaning humanity and the ones lost are the hundreds of thousands of people lost due to covid and covid related complications.
+“We” meaning humanity and the ones lost are the hundreds of thousands of people lost due to the global pandemic.

 “Mercy” is part of a statement made by my Great-grandmother when things were not going right.
 She would say, “Lord have Mercy”.
 This photo speaks to the theme of compassion.